Everything you need to know & think about when creating a homemade advent calendar in our easy step-by-step guide.

 - Are you creating calendars for your children / nieces and nephews / godchildren?

-- Or perhaps you have decided to share a Christmas countdown with a group of friends?
+- Or have decided to share a Christmas countdown with a group of friends?

 - Maybe your Grandad or an elderly neighbour could do with a little bit of festive sparkle in their world this year?